If you are migrating from another CRM to Salesmate. We have eased this transition by providing you with an easy, click to go Import feature.

 - Verify your records in the Import Summary

-- The Import Summary is divided into three tabs:
+- The Import Summary is divided into three tabs and will be available under Import History

 - Records Created: Successfully imported records